Best indoor pizza ovens – I've tested the market and found the only 3 worth considering

 What type of indoor pizza oven should I get?

-If you can, avoid a rotating pizza oven like this at Amazon, because it doesn't work, and if it did, wouldn't taste any different to a domestic oven.
+If you can, avoid a rotating pizza oven like this at Amazon, because it doesn't work, and if it did, wouldn't taste any different from a domestic oven.
 Instead, you need an electric pizza oven with a door.
 The door retains the heat, making the oven more efficient.

 Indoor pizza ovens aren't your only option for good homemade pizza.
 If money is tight, it's also worth considering a toaster oven for fast, apartment-friendly pizza.